MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-fact-objects/retrieve-a-facts-definition.md

 ## Retrieve a fact's definition with expressions in tree and tokens formats

 In this sample workflow, you want to get the definition of the "Profit" fact object, with its expressions returned in tree and tokens formats.
-The object ID of the fact is `FDD652E7444ADD7AB6B25F9C1FA15F92` in the Strategy Tutorial project.
+The object ID of the fact is `FDD652E7444ADD7AB6B25F9C1FA15F92` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::tip